Work experience programme

 Work experience placements

 You can learn more about specific industries and job roles to help you make more informed choices about your future.
-They can also improve your levels of confidence and motivation.
+They can also help improve your confidence and motivation.

 How to get on the Work Experience Programme

-- be receiving Universal Credit or Jobseeker's Allowance and actively seeking full-time employment for five weeks or more
+- be receiving Universal Credit, or Jobseeker's Allowance, Employment and Support Allowance or Income Support and actively seeking employment

-- be actively seeking full-time employment for five weeks or more if you're unemployed and not claiming benefits
+- be actively seeking employment if you're unemployed and not claiming benefits

-To get involved in the work experience programme, speak to an adviser/work coach in your local Jobs and Benefits office to discuss what skills you need to develop.
+To get involved in the Work Experience Programme, speak to a work coach in your local Jobs and Benefits office to discuss what skills you need to develop.

 If you're eligible, they can help you identify suitable work experience opportunities that could improve your chances of getting a job.